-Good morning, my name is Oliver and today I’d like to talk to all of the scientists in the room about what we mean by ‘political’
+Good morning, my name is Os and today I’d like to talk to all of the scientists in the room about what we mean by ‘political’

 (screaming, the sound of overturning chairs, a door slamming shut)

 Seriously, though: we talk about ‘political’ a lot right now.
 For some scientists (social or natural) this is their first time doing so: for others, events like the March for Science and budget woes under Trump are the latest in a long line of advocacy work and engagement.
 The problem is that when we talk about ‘political’ between ourselves, we seem to be using three different definitions: